orkitec/orkitec.github.io/_posts/portfolio/2010-06-12-kunst-stoff-gmbh--pudding-panic.md

 ---
 layout: post
-title:  "Pudding Panic"
+title: Pudding Panic
-categories: [ portfolio, kunst-stoff ]
+categories:
+  - portfolio
+  - kunst-stoff
 image: assets/images/portfolio/kunst-stoff/the_great_jitters-pudding_panic.jpg
+published: true
 ---
 "Help an anxious pudding who got lost in a haunted house, save him from the terrible monsters, and be careful that he does not lose his courage during his escape!"